American Airlines Flight 96: Aftermath

-The National Transportation Safety Board suggested two changes to the DC-10 to ensure that the Windsor accident would not recur: changes to the locking mechanism to ensure it could not be forced closed, as well as venting cut into the rear cabin floor.
+The National Transportation Safety Board suggested two changes to the DC-10 to ensure that the Windsor accident would not reoccur: changes to the locking mechanism to ensure it could not be forced closed, as well as vents in the rear cabin floor.

 In response, the Federal Aviation Administration, in charge of implementing these recommendations, agreed with McDonnell Douglas that the additional venting would be difficult to install.
 Instead, they proceeded with the modification of the locking system and additionally added a small clear window set into the bottom of the cargo door that allowed operators to directly inspect whether or not the latches were in place.
 Combined with the upgrades to the wiring that had already been on the books, this was expected to prevent a repeat of the accident.

 Shortly after the event, Dan Applegate, Director of Product Engineering at Convair, wrote a memo to Convair management pointing out several problems with the door design.
 McDonnell Douglas had subcontracted design and construction of the DC-10 fuselage to Convair, and Applegate had overseen its development in ways that he felt were reducing the safety of the system.
 In particular, he noted that the actuator system had been switched from a hydraulic system to an electrical one, which he felt was less safe.
 He also noted that the floor would be prone to failure if the door was lost, and this would likely sever the control cables, leading to a loss of the aircraft.
 Finally, he pointed out that this precise failure had already occurred in ground testing in 1970, and he concluded that such an accident was almost certain to occur again in the future.